razekmh/GeoQuiz-web-app/README.md

-# GeoQuiz-web-app
+# GeoQuiz web app
 This is one of there repositories for a full mobile and web development project.
-The project was submitted for assessment during UCL masters course and was awarded ***distinction**.
+The project was submitted for assessment during UCL masters course and was awarded **distinction**.

 *Please check the [README file of the Server Repository](https://github.com/razekmh/GeoQuiz-server/blob/master/README.md) first, Before reading this file.*